 In other words, the credit card issuer is still going to look at your credit report, even if it won’t result in a hard credit pull.
-The soft credit pull issuers use to gauge your risk for pre-approval offers can still show them major red flags that can stop you from being approved.
+The soft credit pull issuers use to gauge your risk can still show them major red flags that can stop you from being approved.

 4. There Are Still Credit Impacts

 Suppose the shopping cart trick works exactly as expected, and you wind up with a new store credit card and no hard inquiry, your credit score isn’t out of the woods.
 There are credit report and score impacts from a new credit card far beyond the initial inquiry.